 CAPACITY FOR SHOPPING CUSTOMERS

 Consistent with Section II.B., above, the Parties agree that Duke Energy Ohio shall supply capacity resources to PJM, which, in turn, will charge for capacity resources to all CRES providers in its service territory for the term of the ESP, with the exception of those CRES providers that have opted out of Duke Energy Ohio’s FRR plan, for the period during which they opted out.
-The Parties further agree that, during the term of the ESP, Duke Energy Ohio shall charge CRES providers for capacity as determined by the PJM RTO, which is the FZCP in the unconstrained RTO region, for the applicable time periods of its ESP.
+The Parties further agree that, during the term of the ESP, PJM shall charge CRES providers for capacity as determined by the PJM RTO, which is the FZCP in the unconstrained RTO region, for the applicable time periods of its ESP.
 When computing the capacity allocations for PJM, Duke Energy Ohio shall use an allocation formula in common use in PJM.

 CERTIFICATE OF SERVICE